This page will be updated as the date for the AGM draws near

 Download the Agenda below (.pdf) If you require a paper copy of the agenda beforehand, please visit or call the office.

 Will be provided in print at the meeting.
 Meeting packages will be available at the meeting and henceforce posted here after the meeting out of concern for keeping costs down and for environmental reasons.

-As shown below, we are presenting the financials and reports for the previous two years.
+We will be presenting the financials and reports for the previous year at the AGM.